 Facial Ageing Process

 Smoking and drinking, excessive sun exposure and stress, can all speed-up the biological clock.
-However, of all these aging factors sun damage by UVR poses the greatest threat.
+However, of all these ageing factors sun damage by UVR poses the greatest threat.

 Restylane products cannot turn back the passage of time.
 However, they can restore skin hydrobalance and improve the skin structure and elasticity, as well as fill out wrinkles and folds and restore facial volume.

-Facial aging is due to changes in several types of tissue, including skin, fat, muscle, and bone.
+Facial ageing is due to changes in several types of tissue, including skin, fat, muscle, and bone.
 Changes in any one of these structural layers affects the other layers.

 As skin ages, the middle layer of skin (dermis) thins due to collagen loss.
 The skin’s ability to retain elasticity (from elastin) and moisture (from hyaluronic acid) also reduces with age.